Privacy Policy for Script Sentinel

 4.1 Account and Sign-In Data

-When you sign in to Premium, we process your email address, one-time magic-link records, auth session records, login timestamps, and the signed session cookie needed to keep you authenticated in the dashboard.
+When you sign in to Premium, we process your Google or GitHub provider identity, trusted provider email, optional verified contact email, OAuth sign-in attempt records, auth session records, login timestamps, and the signed session cookie needed to keep you authenticated in the dashboard.

 4.2 Site and Verification Data